 The amount you’ll receive depends on whether you qualify for the old State Pension or new State Pension, how many ‘qualifying years’ of National Insurance (NI) contributions you have, and if you contracted out of the additional State Pension.

 The number of qualifying years you have will depend on how many years you have been employed or self-employed and paid NI contributions, and the number of years you have received NI credits for.

-Men born on or before 5 April 1951, and women born on or before 5 April 1953, who’ve paid NI for at least one year, usually qualify for the old state pension.
-This pays a maximum of £129.20 per week, plus any additional state pension.
+Men born on or before 5 April 1951, and women born on or before 5 April 1953, who’ve paid NI for at least one year, usually qualify for the full basic State Pension.
+From 6 April 2020 this now pays a maximum of £134.25 per week, plus any additional State Pension.
 You can receive the maximum if you have 30 NI qualifying years.

-Men born after 5 April 1951, and women born after 5 April 1953, who’ve paid National Insurance contributions for at least ten years qualify for the new state pension.
-This pays a maximum payment of £168.60 per week.
+Men born after 5 April 1951, and women born after 5 April 1953, who’ve paid National Insurance contributions for at least ten years qualify for the new State Pension.
+This pays a maximum payment of £175.20 per week.
 You can receive the maximum if you have 35 NI qualifying years.

 To check how much State Pension you’re on course to receive, you can request a State Pension statement.

 Pension credit is a benefit for pensioners who have total income of less than £173.75 a week.